leo1357904/RESTful-API-beerRecipes/README.md

 * What would you do differently if you were allocated more time?

-	I'm trying to test my API in AWS Linux AMI instance, but I don't have time to complete this test.
+	I'm trying to test my API on AWS Linux AMI instance, but I don't have time to complete this test.
 Also, I hadn't used Git to do 	the version control while I was developing the API.
 If I was allocated more time, I would learn to use Git to help me and learn 	how to operate AWS instance fluently to complete my test.